IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Compliance.
 The LLC is responsible for establishing and enforcing policies to ensure compliance with applicable laws, regulations, and rules.

 The manner by which these responsibilities under the LLC are organized is intended to address the problems described in Sections 3.1.1., 3.1.2, and 3.1.3 of {{?I-D.haberman-iasa20dt-recs}}.
+(TODO: we cite draft-haberman a few times... does it need to be an appendix or something more formal for a BCP to cite to it?)
 Specifically, this is intended to bring greater clarity around roles, responsibilities, representation, decision-making, and authority.

 In addition, by having the LLC manage the IETF's finances and conduct the IETF's fundraising, confusion about who is responsible for representing the IETF to sponsors and who directs the uses of sponsorship funds will be eliminated.
 Finally, having the LLC reside in a defined, distinct legal entity, and taking responsibility for operations, will enable the organization to execute its own contracts without the need for review and approval by ISOC.